2025-26 Ski Season Progress Report as of January 17, 2026

 Castle Mt.

 U. S. Northern Rockies: Most areas got 2-3 feet in early December after a very dry November.
 The region was on the southern edge of early December warm storms with high rain/snow lines and then was dry for a week.
 Only Targhee and Whitefish had enough terrain above the rain/snow line for significant December openings.
 Even so, Targhee had the second least amount of terrain open mid-December in the past 30 years.
 Meanwhile Lookout Pass' snowpack was trashed by 8 inches of rain during the second week of December.
-This region improved with colder storms of 2-4 feet during the second half of December, but lower elevation sectors are still thin and need more snow.
+This region improved with colder storms of 2-4 feet during the second half of December, but lower elevation sectors of the interior Northwest were still thin and needed more snow.
+Those areas were also hit by the mid-January rain and most are not fully open.
+Earlier in January it snowed 3-4 feet in the Tetons and half as much farther north.

 Area